- Tablets: 0.5 mg, 1 mg, 2 mg

 - If you are pregnant, plan to become pregnant, or are breastfeeding

-- If you take alcohol or drugs
+- If you dring alcohol or use drugs

 Lorazepam may be taken with or without food.
 Take with food if you experience an upset stomach.

 Your healthcare provider will determine the dose and method of taking the medication that is right for you based upon your response.